 Nudge Theory Explained

-The idea of nudge theory is that positive reinforcement and indirect suggestions can influence and change our behaviour for the better.
-For example; if you are in a car or on a bike on the road and sat behind a lorry, it is not uncommon to see a sign saying “…If You Can’t See My Mirrors, I Can’t See You…” The immediate result is you change your behaviour for the better and ensure you can see the mirrors on the lorry.
+The idea of nudge theory is that positive reinforcement and indirect suggestions will positively influence and change our behaviour.
+For example; if you are on the road, behind a lorry, it is not uncommon to see a sign saying “…If You Can’t See My Mirrors, I Can’t See You…” The immediate result is you change your behaviour positively and ensure you can see the mirrors on the lorry.
 That is a nudge.

 Nudges can be slightly more subtle and, in some cases, play to our subconscious.
 So, arrows on the floor of a shop pointing in a direction they would like you to walk are a classic nudge technique.
 You have free will, you do not have to follow them, you do not have to buy the product at the end of your destination…and yet many of us do.